- Primary Sources

 and then find any relevant primary source documents.

-Use the information you have and keywords relevant to actual research or study
+Use the information you have and keywords relevant to actual research or a

 of the study, the place where the study or research was conducted, and/or some of the statistical outcome data.
 If a place of publication is identified, try